TUMFTM/Lecture_AI_in_Automotive_Technology/Lecture 10 Practice Session/README.md

 ## Things you need

-1. For the mathematical calculation exercise we will need the [Exercise Description](https://github.com/TUMFTM/Lecture_AI_in_Automotive_Technology/blob/master/Lecture%202/Lecture_2-Practice_Session_Slides.pdf)
+1. For the mathematical calculation exercise we will need the [Mathematical Exercise](https://github.com/TUMFTM/Lecture_AI_in_Automotive_Technology/blob/master/Lecture%2010%20Practice%20Session/Mathematical_Exercise.pdf).
+The solutions of the exercises can be found in the lecture video.

-1. Our neural network should take some image data x and output some image data y whith the recognized stars.
-For training the network we use the star dataset given with this lecture.
-The code for training and evaluting the convolutional neural network is set up in a jupyter-notebook an can be started with the following command:
+2. Our recurrent neural network should take some image data from the MNIST Dataset as an input.
+As an output the network gives back the recognized number on an image..
+For training the network we use the MNIST dataset given with this lecture.
+The code for training and evaluting the recurrent neural network is set up in a jupyter-notebook an can be started with the following command:

 ```
-jupyter FullyStar_Convolutional.ipynb
+jupyter RNN.ipynb.
 ```